 Here are 5 things that will work for you to be absolutely successful at both.

 - Tie your strategy to your vision.
 What’s the difference, you ask?
 It’s simply this: vision is the BIG PICTURE and should pretty much stay the same over time.
 STRATEGY is a time-based set of goals you’ve identified which drive you toward your vision.
 Time-based does not mean 5 years or more.
 We prefer ‘seasonal priorities’, near-term strategic goals that can actually be accomplished.
-If they’re hugely different than your vision, ask yourself which is not aligned.
+If they’re hugely different than your vision, ask yourself, “Which is not aligned?”
 Then fix that misalignment.
 Most importantly – don’t craft strategic objectives that can’t be executed.
 What I mean is, if you don’t have the team in place to kick off your strategy, then it probably can’t be implemented.
 Think practically.
 Then take action.

 - Evaluate your team resources honestly.
-What are the strengths?
+What are their strengths?
 Weaknesses?
 Does everyone understand the vision?
 Strategy?
 Do you and they have the skills to implement the strategic objectives?
 If not, what is needed?
 This is hard, but necessary.
 Don’t abandon the strategic goals when you encounter objections, obstacles or opportunities.
 Do focus on the missing pieces and supplement with help, training, and accountability to get (and stay) on track.

 - Build leaders.
 Imagine if your strategy succeeds.
 Rather, imagine WHEN your strategy succeeds!
 Now, imagine what would happen if you don’t have the right types of leaders ready, in place, trained and anxious to handle that success.
-We’ve seen great strategies collapse under the weight of its success.
+We’ve seen great strategies collapse under the weight of their success.
 What a tragedy that is.
-If you know you’ll need twice the number of leaders in place in 3 years (for example) to handle the success of your strategy, start NOW to build the leadership you’ll need then.
-Bonus points: developing your leadership from within will build unwavering trust among your team, and will solidify leadership development as a priority in your business culture.
+If you know you’ll need twice the number of leaders in place in 3 years (for example) to handle the success of your strategy, start NOW to develop the leadership you’ll need then.
+Bonus points: developing your leadership from within will build unwavering trust among your team, and will solidify leadership development as a priority in your culture.

 Think of it as river-banks.
 When the banks are clearly defined (the “plan”), what happens in between them can be free-flowing, highly creative (“improv”).